meirisoda/school_fall2023/NTRN201/Files/Fad Diet Presentation Reviews/Fad Diet Presentation Reviews.md

 # Intermittent Fasting
 ### What's involved with following this diet?
-Diet involves limiting sugar, increasing vegetable intake, and limiting processed foods.
-You are not allowed to eat grains, dairy, processed food, refined sugar and added salt.
+Diet involves eating only during certain windows of time during the day.
 ### Who is it for?
-For people who want to reduce inflammation, prevent Crohn's disease, diabetes, obesity and indigestion.
+For people who want to take control of their eating habits and also lose weight.
 ### Is it backed by scientific research?
 Has some scientific evidence backing it (ie. instances of reduced mortality rates from colon cancer and heart problems; improvements in insulin sensitivity and glucose tolerance).
 ### Is it dangerous?